u-root/u-root/README.md

 In the EXAMPLES directory you can see examples of running in a chroot, kernel, and coreboot.

+## Testing

+You can run tests locally using the standard `go test` pointing at the directory where you would like to run tests (e.g. `go test cmds/dd/`).

+You can run the entire test suite locally in a Docker container by running `go run scripts/test_local.go`.

 ## Using elvish: a more handy shell